cs109group18/project/results.md

 ## Strengths and Shortcomings

-The key strengths in this project were the **wide variety of socioeconomic and demographic features** that we collected for an MSA was available across our entire panel.
+The key strengths in this project were the **wide variety of socioeconomic and demographic features** that we collected for an MSA were available across our entire panel.
 Furthermore, by **tuning multiple models on different training year ranges**, we got really strong evidence of which models worked best on different year ranges which helped us compare models and test how many training years that you need.

 There were several key shortcomings to this project.
 First, we **restricted our analysis to only the continental United States**.
-While this was our interest group, we were still disappointed by the low data availability for Puerto Rico which forced us to de-scope it from our study.
-Secondly,  we read a paper that talked about **physical characteristics (number of parks within an MSA, land area etc) being more predictive of murder than socioeconomic data.** However, we could not find any data at the MSA level.
+While this was our primary interest, we were still disappointed by the low data availability for Puerto Rico which forced us to remove it from our study.
+Secondly,  we read a paper that talked about **physical characteristics (number of parks within an MSA, land area etc) being more predictive of murder than socioeconomic data.** However, we could not find any data at all.
+Additionally, the census data provided a margin of error for each variable.
+We did not use this in our study.

 ## Future Work

+If we had additional time, we would adjust the crime variables using the margin of error provided in the census data.

-We would like to include additional state-level features, such as average annual temperature, state-level gun restrictions, legalization of marijuana, availability of police stations etc in our study.
+We would also like to include additional state-level features, such as average annual temperature, state-level gun restrictions, legalization of marijuana, availability of police stations etc in our study.

+We would like to invest more time in the creation of an emsemble prediction model for time series data.